becauro/readpe/readme.md

 `./readpe putty.exe`

-# Compilation/install manually
+# Compile/Install/Clear/Uninstall manually

+In this section, we gonna consider Compile/Install/Clear/Uninstall procedures by use 'gcc' tools, however feel free to use your favorite IDE or other tools to achieve that.

 **Prerequisites**: You need only 'gcc' tools installed in your build machine.
 If you use Windows OS, I suggest you achieve that by use [MinGw](https://pt.wikipedia.org/wiki/MinGW) framework; It also works if you have [Cygwin](https://pt.wikipedia.org/wiki/Cygwin) installed.

-However feel free to use your favorite IDE tool to compile that if you wish.
+With prerequisites in place, you can Compile/Install/Clear/Uninstalls manually as following.

 ## Libraries Compilation